-AIS 104 The Music of Native America (3)
+AIS 104 The Music of Native America (3) 3 hours lecture

 Surveys both the traditional and contemporary Native American musical styles with an emphasis on North America.
 The impacts of Western influence are examined through the socio-cultural context of Native music.